 Innovations in Alzheimer's Caregiving Awards Program

 The Innovations in Alzheimer's Caregiving Awards Program offers monetary awards to programs or projects that focus on supporting family and informal caregivers of adults with Alzheimer's disease and related dementias.
 The program is sponsored by the Family Caregiver Alliance.
 One award of $20,000 will be given in each of three categories: creative expression - programs that use imaginative and creative approaches, such as art, music, theater, multimedia, and technology; diverse/multicultural communities - programs that fill a gap in services, support, or other types of outreach to family/informal caregivers in rural, low-income, diverse ethnic, diverse age, or LGBTQ communities; and public policy - programs that advocate for systems change for the benefit of family/informal caregivers or care recipients.
 Eligible applicants are nonprofits, government agencies and universities.
-For more information, visit the program website, or the online application.
+The application period typically opens each year during September and closes in October.
+The awards are announced by the end of December.
+For more information, visit the program website.

 Rural Health Information Hub Online

 If you're looking for an online source for current and reliable resources and tools on rural health needs and the work being done to address them, check out the Rural Health Information Hub (RHIhub), formerly the Rural Assistance Center.
 RHIhub is funded by the Federal Office of Rural Health Policy to be a national clearinghouse on rural health issues.
 RHIhub also provides free assistance customized to your needs.
 Call (800) 270-1898 or email email@example.com.